muzixiaoyang/KMS/README.md

  • Easy to integrate: Designed to be compatible with BigtreeTech MMB-Board (Beta), simplifying installation and configuration.
  • Stable and reliable:The all-photoelectric trigger technology is used to achieve a high-stability multi-color printing system to ensure a smooth and error-free printing process.
  • Modular design:It supports modular quick replacement of accessories, reduces maintenance costs, and improves equipment service life and user experience.
+ • Temperature and humidity sensing: Real-time monitoring of the temperature and humidity changes inside the enclosure using sensors integrated on the PCB.
 ## Support us
 If you appreciate and support our work, you are welcome to support us in the following ways:
 • GitHub Star: Shine a Star on our open source projects and encourage us to keep going.